Kushagra6265/Shopper/README.md

-# **Shopper - Responsive E-Commerce Website**
+# **Shopper-A E-Commerce Website**

 ## ***About:***
-A responsive e-commerce website built using React.js, featuring a clean UI and functionality to browse and manage products.
+A e-commerce website built using React.js, featuring a clean UI and functionality to browse and manage products.
 The project includes:

 1.Home Page: Showcases trending products and offers.